You are cordially invited to write an article for the 2019 Perl Advent Calendar.

 The Perl Advent Calendar welcomes diverse author submissions from all types of Perl programmer.
 It is our firm belief that every Perl programmer, no matter how advanced or how novice, has a favorite Perl module they want to tell the world about.
 The module that is the subject of the article need not be written by the article author, and more often than not this is not the case.

-In order to participate in the Perl Advent Calendar please use this form to submit your chosen module and a brief description of your article (which need be no more than two or three sentences) by no later than 11:59 PM EST Sunday September 30th 2018.
+In order to participate in the Perl Advent Calendar please use this form to submit your chosen module and a brief description of your article (which need be no more than two or three sentences) by no later than 11:59 PM EST Monday September 30th 2019.
+If you don’t have an idea for an article but would be open to some suggestions or coming up with an article idea later on, just say so in the submission!

 We look forward to hearing from you!